𝐑𝐞𝐞𝐟-𝐒𝐚𝐟𝐞 𝐌𝐞𝐝𝐢𝐜𝐚𝐭𝐢𝐨𝐧𝐬:

 Top 12 Saltwater Fish Diseases and Their Reef-Safe Treatments

-I wanted to make a list of the top 12 saltwater diseases, the medications and herbal remedies that can be used in the display tank, and whether these are safe for corals, anemones, and invertebrates.
-Where applicable, step-by-step dosage instructions are provided for each treatment, including the use of hydrogen peroxide as an alternative treatment.
+I wanted to make a list of the top 12 saltwater diseases (not all have reef-safe treatments), the medications and herbal remedies that can be used in the display tank, and whether these are safe for corals, anemones, and invertebrates.

 1. Marine Ich (Cryptocaryon irritans)